yanbopanpi/yanbo_pan.github.io/_pages/research.md

 We recently observed the hot Jupiter WASP-52b with JWST as part of a Cycle 2 Program aiming to measure differences between the east and west sides of the planet.
 We will be analyzing the chemical composition, temperature, and cloud properties on each side of the planet.

+The science goals of this project are:
+1. Measure the chemical composition of WASP-52b’s atmosphere using a Bayesian atmospheric retrieval code.
+2. Identify whether a 2D atmospheric model is preferred over a 1D model, and if so, quantify differences between the morning and evening terminators (west and east).
+3. Investigate and correct for the influence of unocculted starspots on WASP-52b’s JWST transmission spectrum.

 ![JWST](https://yanbopanpi.github.io/yanbo_pan.github.io//images/JWST.jpg){: .align-left width="300px"}
 *image credit: NASA/JPL-Caltech*